davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/api_epuck.rst

-API_EPUCK
+api_epuck
 ------------

 About
 ========
+The api_epuck file lets you get an intance of an Epuck robot

 Code
 ========
-api_epuck let's you get an intance of an epuck robot

 .. automodule:: unifr_api_epuck.api_epuck
     :members: